Behind the Scenes of PayPal Holdings's Latest Options Trends

 PayPal was spun off from eBay in 2015 and provides electronic payment solutions to merchants and consumers, with a focus on online transactions.
 The company had 426 million active accounts at the end of 2023.
 The company also owns Venmo, a person-to-person payment platform.

-In light of the recent options history for PayPal Holdings, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.

-PayPal Holdings's Current Market Status With a volume of 2,582,656, the price of PYPL is down -2.26% at $82.76.
-RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
-Next earnings are expected to be released in 78 days.
+Current Position of PayPal Holdings Trading volume stands at 1,745,695, with PYPL's price up by 1.78%, positioned at $86.33.
+RSI indicators show the stock to be may be approaching overbought.
+Earnings announcement expected in 75 days.
 What Analysts Are Saying About PayPal Holdings

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $92.0.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $89.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Maintaining their stance, an analyst from Monness, Crespi, Hardt continues to hold a Buy rating for PayPal Holdings, targeting a price of $110. * Consistent in their evaluation, an analyst from Goldman Sachs keeps a Neutral rating on PayPal Holdings with a target price of $87. * An analyst from BMO Capital persists with their Market Perform rating on PayPal Holdings, maintaining a target price of $82. * An analyst from Baird persists with their Outperform rating on PayPal Holdings, maintaining a target price of $91. * An analyst from Phillip Securities has revised its rating downward to Accumulate, adjusting the price target to $90.
+Click here for access. * An analyst from Goldman Sachs has decided to maintain their Neutral rating on PayPal Holdings, which currently sits at a price target of $87. * Maintaining their stance, an analyst from BMO Capital continues to hold a Market Perform rating for PayPal Holdings, targeting a price of $82. * Consistent in their evaluation, an analyst from Canaccord Genuity keeps a Buy rating on PayPal Holdings with a target price of $96. * Maintaining their stance, an analyst from RBC Capital continues to hold a Outperform rating for PayPal Holdings, targeting a price of $89. * An analyst from Baird persists with their Outperform rating on PayPal Holdings, maintaining a target price of $91.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.